 Tommy furrowed his brow, still feeling the weight of the decision looming over them.
 “What do you mean?” he asked quietly.

 Mr. McLune sighed softly, though the playful twinkle in his eyes never wavered.
 “Here’s the deal, Tommy, Sarah: You’ve been having a grand time, zooming around the Moon, enjoying the cake and ice cream.
-But now, you’ve reached a point where you need to decide if you want this to be your life forever.”
+But now, you’ve reached a point where you need to decide if this is the life you really want."

 He spread his arms wide, motioning to the Moonbase around them—the pastel-colored domes, the floating ribbons, the endless view of stars and planets in the distance.
 “This place... it’s one big adventure.
 A place where nobody grows old, where every day feels like a party, and birthdays happen as often as you like.
 You’ll never have to worry about those grown-up troubles—no more fights, no more rain.
 It’s all fun, all the time.”